A-N-M-Noor/LazyGo_WRO2025/README.md

 Our robot has been designed to optimize performance while ensuring reliable power delivery, precise sensing, and efficient communication between components.

-It is is powered by a 3-cell lithium battery.
+It is powered by a 3-cell lithium battery.
 Two dedicated buck converters for high and low noise devices.
 This structure ensures stable operation across core modules like the Raspberry Pi 5, RPLidar, ESP32, sensors, and motor systems.
 The decision to use separate buck converters was made when we found out that the servo motors can take a significant amount of in-rush current, which was causing our Raspberry Pi to throttle, and ESP32 to go into brownout detection causing a reset.

 Below is the complete schematic of the PCB.
 External to the PCB, we have the 5V 20A buck converter, and a DC motor driver.